 Healthcare laws and regulations are constantly evolving and could change significantly in the future.
 The Corporation closely monitors these developments and will modify its operations from time to time as the regulatory environment requires.
 There can be no assurances, however, that the Corporation will always be able to adapt its operations to address new law or regulations or that new laws or regulations will not adversely affect the Corporation's business.
-In addition, although the Corporation believes that it is operating materially in compliance with applicable federal and provincial laws and regulations, neither the Corporation's current or anticipated business operations nor the operations of the Corporation's contracted physician practices have been the subject of judicial or regulatory interpretation.
-The Corporation cannot assure investors that a review of the Corporation's business by courts or regulatory authorities will not result in a determination that could materially adversely affect the Corporation's operations or that the healthcare regulatory environment will not change in a way that materially restricts the Corporation's operations.
+In addition, although the Corporation believes that it is operating materially in compliance with applicable federal and provincial laws and regulations, neither the Corporation's current or anticipated business operations nor the operations of the Corporation cannot assure investors that a review of the Corporation's business by courts or regulatory authorities will not result in a determination that could materially adversely affect the Corporation's operations.
+Furthermore, government will not change in a way that materially restricts the Corporation's operations.
 Furthermore, governments, government agencies and industry self-regulatory bodies in the Canada may, from time to time, adopt statutes, regulations and rulings that directly or indirectly affect the activities of the Corporation.
 These regulations could adversely impact the Corporation's ability to execute its business strategy and generate revenues as planned.